When you add images to your WordPress blog or WordPress website, you can transform your website into something aesthetically pleasing.

-Featured Image Not Showing
+Missing Featured Image

 Many WordPress themes allow you to display featured images with your article.
 Featured image is a picture that appears at the top of the post, inside archives and search results.

-The featured image is listed on the right side in the Meta box.
+It is listed on the right side in the Meta box.